kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 Most benchmarks are combining web frameworks with database connectors and performance are tested by executing raw SQLs instead of ORM queries.

 This looks okay, but to what extent are we writing raw SQLs and getting them executed in a connector?
-At least for me, I only write raw SQLs in ORM **only** when there are performance problems I have to resolve, but in most cases, something like `cls.filter.where(name=name)` is way more familiar to me.
+At least for me, I only write raw SQLs in ORM **only** when there are performance problems to resolve, but in most cases, something like `cls.filter.where(name=name)` is way more familiar.

 Everyone blames ORM when they get into performance trouble.
 Is there any method to get performant as promised in the `benchmarks.md`?

-### Let's bake queries in ORM to get around bottlenecks
+### Baked queries

-As mentioned above, converting an ORM query to its corresponding SQL costs lots of time.
+As mentioned above, converting an ORM query to its corresponding SQL costs considerable time.
 According to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle), we normally spend most of time on a few queries, thus, it's a natural intuition to **cache those queries** instead of parsing ORM queries to SQLs over again.

 > The cached queries are called [baked queries](https://docs.sqlalchemy.org/en/13/orm/extensions/baked.html).
 >
 > This technique is different from caching the results from database - you only cache the generated SQLs so there is no need to worry about the consistency.

-Let's see an example from [gino](https://python-gino.org/docs/en/master/how-to/bakery.html).
+Below is an example from [gino](https://python-gino.org/docs/en/master/how-to/bakery.html).

-> Gino is an async ORM based on [SQLAlchemy Core](https://docs.sqlalchemy.org/en/13/core/) and asyncpg with rather decent usability and performance.
+> Gino is an async ORM based on [SQLAlchemy Core](https://docs.sqlalchemy.org/en/13/core/) and `asyncpg` with rather decent usability and performance.

 ```python
 class User(db.Model):